What is Virtualization?

 Organizations facing stringent compliance requirements can adopt additional security measures such as confining IT workloads with distinct security policies for different use cases, strategic and security requirements.
 VDC operates as an on-demand operating environment, and therefore ensures that the configuration policies are manageable and simplified for IT administrators to maintain, change and replicate as needed.

 Progressive business organizations use technology as a key driver for business performance and efficiencies.
 In order to turn IT-enabled services into revenue-generating businesses within changing market circumstances, the underlying computing resources should facilitate agility in business operations.
 Virtual data center offers exciting opportunities for businesses to adapt business operations through on-demand resource provisioning, try new business models and prevent IT from emerging as a bottleneck throughout these changes.
-The pace of change serves as a key competitive advantage and if the associated IT configurations are decoupled from the underlying hardware, the IT workloads, apps and services pose minimal resistance to changes that have the potential to unlock new business opportunities.
+The pace of change serves as a key competitive advantage and if the associated IT configurations are decoupled from the underlying hardware, the storage needs, the IT workloads, apps and services pose minimal resistance to changes that have the potential to unlock new business opportunities.

 Research suggests that 75 percent of network downtime is associated with human error.
 Virtual data centers take the manual efforts out of the equation and enables true IT automation and orchestration capabilities.
 As a result, the error-prone human effort, time and complexity in managing infrastructure resources is reduced to manageable levels.
 Powerful infrastructure orchestration capabilities ensure accelerated IT delivery, low operational expense and faster time to market for new IT-enabled products and services.
 Centralized management of the resources ensures that the IT administrators achieve complete visibility and control into the computing resources to optimize utilization and spending.